 Preparing for a Transmission and Distribution Virtual Plant

-By Ron Miller, Director of EAM, Utegration
+By Ron Miller, Executive Director of Digital Core, Utegration LLC

-Ron Miller, Director of EAM, Utegration
+Ron Miller, Executive Director of Digital Core, Utegration LLC

 Distributed distribution is also driving the need to collect and analyze more data but it is usually not directly asset related.
-Yet there is still an opportunity, either from an operational standpoint, of knowing the operational attributes and maintenance schedule of those resources or a new business standpoint, of becoming a service provider to the asset owners.
-These are the types of opportunities, which can make the business case for a virtual plant data initiative.
+Yet there is still an opportunity, either from an operational standpoint, of knowing the operational attributes and maintenance schedule of those resources or a new business standpoint of becoming a service provider to the asset owners.
+These are the types of opportunities which can make the business case for a virtual plant data initiative.

 Since the goal of a virtual plant is to allow for the decision making to be driven from the virtual data without the need for extensive field investigation, the quality of the virtual plant data is paramount.
 Thus a virtual plant data initiative must look at data quality and accuracy for existing data, incoming data, integration of data from multiple sources, and the data governance processes to ensure the data is recorded and maintained at acceptable levels of quality and accuracy.

 A virtual plant data initiative does not have to be all inclusive.
 By focusing on a subset of data, such as distributed generation, the business case will more easily be made.
 Additionally, the data criteria, data integration, and processes developed for the sub-set of data will provide a base from which to expand as additional data sets are brought into the initiative.